-In town for the design week, with a couple of hours free in your agenda?
-Our senior graphic designer Vania Viscardi has lived in Milano for 12 years.
-Here, she shares her favourite spots in her home town.
+In town for Design Week and have a couple of free hours to spare?
+One of our senior graphic designers, Vania Viscardi, has lived in Milan for 12 years.
+Here, she shares her favorite hometown spots.

-"My home neighborhood goes by the name of ‘Isola’ is exactly that; an urban island.
-Hemmed in on two sides by Garibaldi station and the rail tracks, Isola is an island in the physical sense of the word.
-It’s cut off – a separate entity, from the busy surrounds of Garibaldi, Corso Como and the gleaming Porta Nuova skyscrapers.
-Isola is the latest neighborhood to partake in the design week as Isola Design District."
+"My home neighborhood goes by the name of ‘Isola’, and it’s exactly that—an urban island.
+Hemmed in on two sides by the Garibaldi train station and the rail tracks, Isola is an island in the physical sense of the word.
+It’s cut off from its busy surroundings of Garibaldi, Corso Como and the gleaming Porta Nuova skyscrapers.
+Isola is the latest neighborhood to partake in Design Week as Isola Design District."

 Where to eat